2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 Dodge has disclosed that the 400-volt powertrain can generate between 455 and 670 horsepower, but has not yet disclosed the output of the 800-volt powertrain.
 Customers who wish to activate the eStage Kit DC power level upgrade must purchase, download, and install VIN-registered software over the air.

-Additionally, a “crystal” key must be attached to the dashboard in order to authenticate and activate power level upgrades.
+Additionally, a “crystal” key must be attached to the dashboard to authenticate and activate power level upgrades.
 Dodge will include “Stage 1” and “Stage 2” fender emblems with all DC eStage Kits.

 Configuration (Trim w/o upgrade) Powertrain System Power